Image

 Verified Content

 Child pornography defense lawyer in Morgan County, MO.
-Confronting accusations or charges related to the possession or distribution of child pornography poses a substantial risk to your personal and professional standing.
-If you’re facing charges for possessing or distributing child pornography in Morgan County, MO, you may be confronted with serious felony charges and mandatory Missouri sex offender registration upon conviction.
-It is vital not to leave your defense to chance in such a critical situation.
+Confronting accusations or charges related to the possession or distribution of child pornography poses a substantial risk to your personal and professional reputation.
+If you find your accused of possessing or distributing child pornography in Morgan County, MO, you may be looking at serious felony charges and mandatory Missouri sex offender registration upon conviction.
+It is vital not to leave your defense to chance in such a critical scenario.

 What Can Lead to Child Pornography Charges in Morgan County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Morgan County, MO area.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Morgan County, MO.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.

-As per RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor less than 18 years old or obscene material portraying what seems to be a minor under 18 years of age.
+According to RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor under 18 years old or obscene material portraying what seems to be a minor below 18 years old.

-A few specific instances of child pornography charges in Morgan County and across the state of Missouri are:
+A few examples of specific child pornography charges in the Morgan County, MO area are:

 • Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.